idarolti/PhysaliaSexChrom/Day4/Day4_Practical_03_DosageCompensation.md

 ## 06. Obtain chromosomal information for each gene

 ```
+# note - this it to be run outside of R (in a terminal)
 awk '$3 == "CDS" {
   split($9, a, ";");
   for(i in a) {